Building A Great First Impression For Your Home Business

 Ensure your online presence is ship-shape

-A website that looks good, runs well and provides all of the information is going to be making the first impression you need more often than not.
+A website that looks good, runs well and provides all of the information is going to make the first impression you need more often than not.
 Working with professional developers and designers, even if it’s at a little cost, is recommended.
 However, you should go further than the website itself, too.
-Other online lists, such as a Google My Business listing may reach your client even before the website does, and populating it with accurate and helpful information can make it seem like your business is well-established.
+Other online lists, such as a Google My Business listing, may reach your client even before the website does, and populating it with accurate and helpful information can make it seem like your business is well-established.

 A place to call home